 Whatever your situation is now and in the future - if you’re going into the office every day, or going in on occasions, or not going in at all - we all have our own unique circumstances, but often the challenges are the same.

 Being kind to yourself is one of the most important things you can do to have a great start in a new contract.
 Lawyers typically hold such high expectations of what they can achieve and want to deliver in a new role, but balance it with being realistic.
 Don’t have too many expectations for yourself.

 When starting a new contract remotely in a pandemic like now - when your manager and colleagues are also getting used to working from home - just remember that we’re all dealing with a lot of other pain points (like childcare, home schooling, parental care, less certainty and security).
 So, it might make it all a bit more difficult for you to hit the ground running.
 And it might take longer before you feel comfortable in your new workplace and workspace.
 Best be upfront about such at the outset.

 Starting and working a new job entirely remotely is probably something you’ve never done before this year.
 But let’s face it: everybody’s now in the same boat.

 I hope these tips will help make your transition into starting a new contract, whether in-person or remotely, all a bit easier.
 Give yourself time to feel part of the team.
 Everyone needs a little bit of flexibility, agility and a whole lot of patience which 2020 has unquestionably heightened all the more.

-Greg Monks is the National Talent Manager at Orbit Legal Resourcing.
-Prior to moving into legal recruitment, I practised law for 8+ years (ex-Norton Rose).
-My global career in both legal and talent acquisition provides me with a unique perspective, a diverse skillset and a wide network within the legal industry in various jurisdictions.
+Greg Monks is the Head of Orbit Legal Resourcing.
+Prior to moving into legal recruitment, he practised law for 8+ years (ex-Norton Rose).
+His global career in both legal and talent acquisition provides him with a unique perspective, a diverse skillset and a wide network within the legal industry in various jurisdictions.